GDDev/howto_cli_tool/README.md

-# howto_cli_tool
+# HowTo CLI tool
-This repository is for a Linux CLI tool I'm working on, the goal is to have a tool that can help cybersecurity newbies (like myself)
+### The idea for this tool is to make it so you can type `howto <some technique>` in your Linux terminal and get a summarised, yet useful, step-by-step instruction.